Accepts Healthy Volunteers

 |Eligible Ages||18 Years and Over|

 Inclusion Criteria:1.
-Age ≥ 18 years old 2.
-Eastern Cooperative Oncology Group (ECOG) performance status ≤ 2 3.
-Female or Male 4.
-Eligible for part A: Subjects (from cohorts 1 to 5) with newly diagnosed or up to 24 months from diagnosis of non-CNS metastases Eligible for part B: Subjects (from cohorts 1 to 7) presenting with a first CNS event and not yet enrolled in the program Seven cohorts of subjects are defined in this prospective multicenter study:
+Age ≥ 18 years old.
+2. Eastern Cooperative Oncology Group (ECOG) performance status ≤ 2.
+3. Female or Male.
+4. Eligible for part A: Subjects (from cohorts 1 to 5) with newly diagnosed or up to 24 months from diagnosis of non-CNS metastases.
+Enrolment of exceptional cases surpassing 24 months from diagnosis will be allowed for up to 20% of subjects enrolled with HER2+ BC (cohort 2) and NSCLC harbouring driver mutations (cohort 3).
+Eligible for part B: Subjects (from cohorts 1 to 7) presenting with a first CNS event and not yet enrolled in the program.
+Seven cohorts of subjects are defined in this prospective multicenter study:

-- - Cohort 1: Triple negative breast cancer (TNBC) - Cohort 2: HER 2 positive breast cancer (HER2+ BC) - Cohort 3: Non-small cell lung cancer (NSCLC) - Cohort 4: Small cell lung cancer (SCLC) - Cohort 5: Melanoma - Cohort 6: Other solid tumours (apart from the above mentioned subtypes - Cohort 7: Radiologically or cytologically confirmed leptomeningeal carcinomatosis 5.
+- - Cohort 1: Triple negative breast cancer (TNBC) - Cohort 2: HER 2 positive breast cancer (HER2+ BC) - Cohort 3: Non-small cell lung cancer (NSCLC) - Cohort 4: Small cell lung cancer (SCLC) - Cohort 5: Melanoma.

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.